countzero/responsive_apache_directory_listing/README.md

 Responsive Apache Directory Listing
 ===================================

-A directory listing configuration for the famous Apache webserver.
-It improves the default directory listing in many aspects:
+A directory listing configuration for the famous Apache web server.
+It greatly improves the default directory listing:

 * HTML5
 * Responsive